 The microscope is one of the most important tools used in chemistry and biology.
-This instrument allows you to magnify an object to look at it in detail.
+This instrument allows a scientist or doctor to magnify an object to look at it in detail.
 Many types of microscopes exist, allowing different levels of magnification and producing different types of images.
 Some of the most advanced microscopes can even see atoms.

 What Microscopes Do